Fairfield Farm Project

 - First Aid trained staff available on site.

-- All staff have satisfactory Enhanced status CRB disclosure.
+- All staff have satisfactory Enhanced status DBS disclosure.

 - Car parking and toilet facilities available on site.